 Core skill set

-- Process mapping and analysis — Documenting how work actually moves (not how the org chart says it should)
+- Process mapping and analysis — documenting how work actually moves (not how the org chart says it should)

-- Data analysis — Turning operational data into actionable insights about cost, time, and throughput
+- Data analysis — turning operational data into actionable insights about cost, time, and throughput

 - Methodology expertise — Lean, Six Sigma, value stream mapping, Kaizen, RPA assessment

-- Change management — Getting teams to adopt new processes without creating resistance
+- Change management — getting teams to adopt new processes without creating resistance

-- Industry knowledge — Understanding sector-specific constraints, regulations, and best practices
+- Industry knowledge — understanding sector-specific constraints, regulations, and best practices

 Methodologies Efficiency Consultants Use